 - $21,070,000Project Total Amount

 This project aims to strengthen national and regional road planning to help reduce road user costs.
 Inadequate road infrastructure significantly hinders potential economic growth in Liberia.
-The Roads Project focuses on enhancing institutional capabilities rather than making a large capital investment directly in road construction or maintenance.
+The Roads Project focuses on enhancing institutional capabilities to improve road maintenance.

-The National Road Maintenance Activity will pilot up to five Regional Maintenance Centers (“RMC”), including the construction of at least two RMCs.
-This activity will match Government of Liberia contributions up to $8 million dollars into a Road Maintenance Fund for periodic maintenance on primary paved and unpaved roads.
+The National Road Maintenance Activity will match Government of Liberia contributions up to $15 million dollars into a Road Maintenance Fund for periodic maintenance on primary paved and unpaved roads.

-The Roads Sector Reform Activity will provide training and technical assistance in transportation planning, policy, maintenance, and institutional systems at the national and regional level, including the RMCs, the Ministry of Public Works, the Ministry of Transport, and Road Fund Administration staff
+The Roads Sector Reform Activity will provide training and technical assistance in transportation planning, policy, maintenance, and institutional systems at the national level, including the Ministry of Public Works, the Ministry of Transport, and The National Road Fund.